sanaakaddoura1/SpamTweetsClassification/README.md

 ## Support and Contact

-If you have any questions, issues, or suggestions, please feel free to open an issue at (https://github.com/sanaakaddoura1/SpamTweetsClassification/issues) or contact us at sanaa.kaddoura@zu.ac.ae.
+If you have any questions, issues, or suggestions, please feel free to open an issue at (https://github.com/sanaakaddoura1/SpamTweetsClassification/issues) or contact us at sanaa.kaddoura@zu.ac.ae

 ## Acknowledgements